-What makes a travel agency right for a small business
+How to choose a corporate travel agency for a small business

 Managing resources can be a challenge for any small business owner, especially if employees are frequent travelers.
 If bookings aren’t made in one channel and there’s no consideration to travel policies, a business can quickly lose time and money.